 That's it!
 Click save.
 And when you reboot your computer the guest account login option will be gone.

-Once you have installed the Citrix client, there is one more crucial step to do!
-The Linux version of the Citrix client ships with many security certificates missing, so you might be faced with a "you have chosen not to trust..." error message when trying to launch your Citrix receiver.
-To fix this, you have to copy your certificate authorities' root certificates from your Firefox directory to the freshly installed Citrix client's keystore directory.
+1) Once you have installed the Citrix client, you might be faced with a "you have chosen not to trust...SSL certificate" error message when trying to launch your Citrix receiver.
+If this is happening, then your version of Citrix is missing some of the security certificates installed in your Firefox.
+To fix this, you have to copy your certificate authorities' root certificates from your Firefox directory to the freshly installed Citrix client's key-store directory.
 This is easily done by simply copying and pasting the line below into your terminal window.

 sudo cp /usr/share/ca-certificates/mozilla/* /opt/Citrix/ICAClient/keystore/cacerts